-In this episode, Master Instructor Elizabeth Montero-Cefalo shares insights and strategies for maximizing the effectiveness of Conscious Discipline with children on the spectrum.
+In this episode, Certified Instructor Elizabeth Montero-Cefalo shares insights and strategies for maximizing the effectiveness of Conscious Discipline with children on the spectrum.
 Elizabeth has worked extensively with children with special needs.
 Her special needs classroom has been recognized as a Conscious Discipline model by Dr. Becky Bailey and Miami-Dade County Public Schools.
 Listen as Elizabeth provides actionable tips on setting your intention, seeing through the child’s perspective, and creating the safety and connection that allow executive skills to flourish.

 - Just like all children, children with autism have their own unique strengths and challenges.
 You can’t assume that strategies that worked with one child on the spectrum will work with all children on the spectrum.